raukaute/vue-hackernews-3.0/README.md

 ## Info

-This is a Vue-3.0 version of the [Vue-2.0 hackernews clone] (https://github.com/vuejs/vue-hackernews-2.0).
+This is a Vue-3.0 version of the <a href="https://github.com/vuejs/vue-hackernews-2.0">Vue-2.0 hackernews clone</a>.
   - Vue 3.0, Vue-Router 4.0, Vuex 4.0.
   -  Preliminary Webpack 5 implementation with HMR (sometimes a but clonky), code-splitting
-  - Bundle renderer (based on [this package] (https://www.npmjs.com/package/vue-bundle-renderer))
+  - Bundle renderer using <a href="https://www.npmjs.com/package/vue-bundle-renderer">this package</a>

 # More Info

-Please refer to the [vue-2 ssr guide] (https://ssr.vuejs.org) to get an idea how this is working.
+Please refer to the <a href="https://ssr.vuejs.org">vue-2 ssr guide</a> to get an idea how this is working.
 As the HN v2 clone this repo is to explore the possibilities of Vue 3.0 SSR.
 Final build setup is project dependant.

 ## Build Setup